7 months in Eindhoven

 What are the accommodation prices like?
 What are prices like for other things in general?

 The accommodation is not that cheap.
-I got a small room 6 square meters for 275, 30min by bike from the university.
+I got a small room 6 square meters for 275 euros per month, 30min by bike from the university.
 Normally, you can get a room for 400 euros nearest the center and bigger then mine.

 Is the language easy to get to grips with?
-Are there language courses available in the University?
+Are there language courses available at the University?

 What's the easiest or most economical way to travel to Eindhoven from your city?